krishyaid-coder/doodle/README.md

 ## What it is

-In late 2025 Anthropic introduced `SKILL.md` — markdown with YAML frontmatter that teaches Claude a new capability.
+In late 2025 Anthropic introduced `SKILL.md`, a markdown with YAML frontmatter that teaches Claude a new capability.
 By mid-2026 there are **5,000+ published skills** and Anthropic's own issue tracker says **80% of trigger failures come from vague descriptions** ([anthropics/skills#267](https://github.com/anthropics/skills/issues/267)).

 There's no quality bar.
 Marketplaces accept anything.
 Authors can't tell if their skill will fire until production.